-Opening day for waterfowl hunting in 2022 is expected to occur on September 24th with a single day hunt on Waterfowler Heritage Day occurring on September 17th.
-Herbicide application within the Big Creek NWA will not occur on Waterfowler Heritage Day, and ECCC-CWS will alert hunters and close impacted blinds if work occurs on hunting days.
+Opening day for waterfowl hunting in 2023 is expected to occur on September 24th.
+Herbicide application within the Big Creek NWA will not occur within waterfowl hunting season, and ECCC-CWS will alert hunters and close impacted blinds if work occurs on hunting days.
 No hunting is permitted on the Long Point NWA so hunters will not be impacted by the project.
 The Long Point Waterfowlers' Association and the Long Point Company are in full support of Phragmites management projects and have led several large management projects in terrestrial areas in recent years.
-The Long Point Waterfowlers' Association is a significant partner having contributed a large portion of funding for the project in the past and strong support from this organization is confirmed.
+The Long Point Waterfowlers' Association is a significant partner, having contributed a large portion of funding for the project in the past and strong support from this organization is confirmed.